SpongePowered/SpongeDocs/source/faq.rst

-What About Forge Mods and hMod Plugins?
+What about Forge mods and hMod plugins?
 ---------------------------------------

 .. image:: /images/faq6.png

-General Questions
+General questions
 =================

-When Will the First Downloads Be Available?
+When will the first downloads be available?
 -------------------------------------------

 The release date of the Sponge implementation for Forge is still to be announced.
 However, the Sponge API (v1.0) was released on November 30th, 2014.

-Will There Be an Official Place to Download Plugins?
+Will there be an official place to download plugins?
 ----------------------------------------------------

 Yes there will be.
 The plugin repository, to be called **Ore** is in the works.